-John Maynard Keynes famously said: “The ideas of economists and political philosophers, both when they are right and when they are wrong are more powerful than is commonly understood.”
+John Maynard Keynes has famously said: “The ideas of economists and political philosophers, both when they are right and when they are wrong are more powerful than is commonly understood.”
 In politics, policymaking and in the economy, ideas matter indeed.

 Yet until now, little attention has been paid to how ideas are produced and disseminated, and how this process varies between countries.
-The National Origins of Policy is a pathbreaking book by two leading social scientists John L. Campbell & Ove K. Pedersen (Copenhagen Business School) that provides the first comparative analysis of how “knowledge regimes”—communities of policy research organizations like think tanks, political party foundations, ad hoc commissions, and state research offices, and the institutions that govern them—generate ideas and communicate them to policymakers.
+The National Origins of Policy Ideas is a path-breaking book by two leading social scientists John L. Campbell & Ove K. Pedersen (Copenhagen Business School) that provides the first comparative analysis of how “knowledge regimes”—communities of policy research organizations like think tanks, political party foundations, ad hoc commissions, and state research offices, and the institutions that govern them—generate ideas and communicate them to policymakers.
 (Free access to the first chapter)

 The authors examine how knowledge regimes are organized, operate, and have changed over the last thirty years in the United States, France, Germany, and Denmark.
 They skillfully show how there are persistent national differences in how policy ideas are produced.
 Some countries do so in contentious, politically partisan ways, while others are cooperative and consensus oriented.
 They find that while knowledge regimes have adopted some common practices since the 1970s, tendencies toward convergence have been limited and outcomes have been heavily shaped by national and local contexts.